prathamdabade/Swarm-of-Drones/README.md

             },

     ```
-    - Now we need to add the corrosponding `.parm` file in the `ardupilot/Tools/autotest/default_params` folder.
+    - Now we need to add the corresponding `.parm` file in the `ardupilot/Tools/autotest/default_params` folder.
         - `gazebo-drone1.parm`
         - `gazebo-drone2.parm`
         - `gazebo-drone3.parm`